Complex Development Opportunities Update, May 2022

 - Support protection and enhancement of the natural environment

-- Hazard mitigated including addressing climate change impacts
+- Incorporate hazard mitigation including climate change impacts

 Projects to watch:

-- The CDO projects will form Project Task Groups, to team up with central government, iwi and local government partners to deliver the projects
+- The CDO projects will form Project Task Groups, including central and local government and iwi partners to deliver the projects

 - A project protocol will be established to support issue resolution and ensure transparency